patodiayogesh/ScientificChatbot/README.md

    - The response is parsed and validated into the appropriate schema.
 3. All extracted components are combined into a unified `PdfInformationRecipe` model.
 4. Final structured output includes extracted metadata, figures, tables, and any additional information recipes defined.
+5. The documents and calls are made in parallel allowing fast execution.

 ## Chatbot Agent System Overview
 This chatbot system is designed around a modular agent architecture leveraging language models (LLMs) to provide intelligent, multi-step query handling with tool and code execution capabilities.